AriFordsham/GHCWiki/commentary/compiler/backends/llvm/design.md

 - LLVM code generation will output LLVM assembly code.
 - The LLVM assembly code is translated to an object file as follows

-  - First, there is an 'LlvmAs' phase which generates LLVM bitcode from LLVM assembly code (using the `llvm-as` tool).
   - The LLVM optimizer is run which is a series of bitcode to bitcode optimization passes (using the `llc` tool).
   - Finally an object file is created from the LLVM bitcode (using the `llc` tool)
 - This brings the LLVM path back to the other back-ends.